 The regional setting and prospect scale geology of the Charley Creek tenements has been covered in all previous Annual Reports.
 The reader is referred to these reports for that information.

-Figure 1 Charley Creek Project Location Map of GR086/09 licencesprior to any Reductions or Surrenders.
+Figure 1 Charley Creek Project Location Map of GR086/09 licences as at 6 February 2017